ChrisWhealy/DistributedSystemNotes/Lecture 15.md

 ### What Happens If There Is More Than One Proposer?

-In this scenario, we will run the Paxos algorithm with two proposers and since learners do not actually take part in the steps needed to reach consensus, for visual clarity, we will omit them from the from diagram.
+In this scenario, we will make two changes.
+We will run the Paxos algorithm with two proposers, and for visual clarity, since learners do not actually take part in the steps needed to reach consensus, we will omit them from the from diagram.

-Let's say we have ***two*** proposers <code>P<sub>1</sub></code> and <code>P<sub>2</sub></code> and as before, three acceptors (and we're pretending that there are also two learners)
+Let's say we have ***two*** proposers <code>P<sub>1</sub></code> and <code>P<sub>2</sub></code> and as before, three acceptors (and we'll pretend we also have two learners)

 Remember we previously stated that in situations where there are multiple proposers, these proposers must agree as to how they will ensure the uniqueness of their own proposal numbers.
-So, in this case, we will as that:
+So, in this case, we will assume that:

 * Proposer <code>P<sub>1</sub></code> will use odd proposal numbers, and
 * Proposer <code>P<sub>2</sub></code> will use even proposal numbers

 So, proposer <code>P<sub>1</sub></code> sends out a `prepare(5)` message to a majority of the acceptors.
-This is the first proposal number they have seen, so they are all happy to accept it and respond with `promise(5)` messages.
+This is the first proposal number these acceptors have seen during this run of the protocol, so they are all happy to accept it and respond with `promise(5)` messages.

 Proposer <code>P<sub>1</sub></code> is seeking consensus for value `1`, so it now sends out `accept(5,1)` messages and the majority of acceptors respond with `accepted(5,1)`